blockapps/contract-migrations/README.md

       - SimpleCounter.json
 ```

-The `admin.json` file contains the address of the newly created admin account-- the account which owns the contracts.
+The `admin.json` file contains the address of the newly created admin account if a new one was created.
 The username, password pair for this address is what was specified in the `Makefile`.
 The `contracts` directory contains subdirectories for every contract you uploaded, with the ABIs written as `json` in the appropriate directories.